VerdantLeaf/RISC-V/README.md

 Ny first step is just completing the basic 5 stage pipeline for RISC-V and a standard In-Order CPU.

+## Loading programs for simulation

+For simulation, programs can be ran/added by generating the .mem file and then modifying the program name in the `imem.v` file.
+This only works in simulation however, will need to figure out another solution for implementation.
+BRAM IP block + .coe file didn't seem to be working.

 ## Current status:

 - Register file design has been completed and testbenched.
 - 4KB of instruction memory has been added and testbenched.
-For simulation, programs can be ran/added by generating the .mem file and then modifying the program name in the `imem.v` file.
-This only works in simulation however, will need to figure out another solution for implementation.
-BRAM IP block + .coe file didn't seem to be working.
 - IF/ID register is complete
-- IF stage is complete and TB is being worked on right now.
+- IF stage is complete and testbenched.